sagrawalx/sagrawalx.github.io/index.md

     - assets/
 ---

-# About me
+# About Me

 <img class="sidepic" src="assets/cheesecurds.jpg" title="I'm about to devour some cheese curds"/>

-Hi there!
+Hi!
 My name is Shishir; I also go by Sunny.
 I am a human being.

 I'm currently employed as a postdoctoral [mathematician](math) at UC San Diego.
 I work and live on lands stewarded since time immemorial by the [Kumeyaay people](https://en.wikipedia.org/wiki/Kumeyaay).